paul-szczepanek/lethe/SKIM manual.md

                      values print a comma separated list: `<v1>, <v2>`.
 - `SelectValue(noun:verb)` - print all noun values as value selections.
                              `<noun=v1:verb>, <noun=v2:verb>`.
-- `Bookmark(value)` - silently create a bookmark at current place.
-The value will be evaluated to provide the description.
+- `Bookmark(value)` - silently create a bookmark at current time.
+A noun:verb value is expected so it can be used to print the description.
 If a bookmark is already present it will not be overwritten.
 - `Input(noun)` - will show an input box that will set the value of the noun.
                   The buttons on the input box will be the verbs of the noun.
                   If a number is entered, the integer value will be set in addition to the text value.
 If the noun had a previous value it will be shown in the input box.

-Also available but mostly useful in the menu:
+Also available but mostly useful internally in the menu:

 - `GetBooks()` - return book names of books in the book folder.
 - `OpenBook(value)` - try and open a book of given name, return true if successful.
 - `CloseBook()` - close the book, save and return to the menu.
 - `IsInGame()` - return true if a book is opened and a session started.
-- `GetSnapshots(#number)` - return a list of snapshots up until #number
+- `GetSnapshots(#number)` - return a list of snapshots up until #number as text values and the end of range as the integer.
+                            If no number or 0 passed in, it will return the tail end of values.
+The number of values is internally limited.
+- `GetBookmarks(#number)` - Just like GetSnapshots, except with bookmarks.
+- `GetSnapshotIndex()` - return the currently loaded snapshot index as the integer value.
 - `GetSessionName()` - return the session name currently loaded.
 - `GetSessions(value)` - return user set names of sessions  for the given book title or if no value given for the currently